The 2015 backdrop to the market outlook for 2016 –

 How resourceful can we be?

-The recent trend in resources (read minerals), is for declining value as global economic growth has slowed over the past several years.
-However the owners of the substantive reserves (including Australian resource companies) continue to extract and sell into the market, thus keeping prices suppressed.
+The recent trend in mining resource prices is for decline as global economic growth slows.
+However, the owners of the substantive resources reserves continue to extract and sell into the market, thus keeping prices suppressed.
 We expect this situation to persist throughout 2016 and perhaps beyond.
-The ‘good news’ in this regard however, is that Australia has a number of the world’s largest reserves, being extracted by some of the world’s most cost-efficient producers.
-Whilst this may not be as profitable, the cashflow into our economy will help to sustain it during the period of transition from mining infrastructure development, to a more broadly-based services economy.
+There is ‘good news’ in this regard for Australia.
+Our country has a number of the world’s largest reserves and extract using some of the world’s most cost-efficient processes.
+The consequent cashflow into our economy will help to sustain it during a period of transition.
+We anticipate pivoting from mining infrastructure development, to a more broadly-based services economy.

 Inflation; and Growth

-Expectations for growth and for, inflation are somewhat tied.
-The divergence in economic performance between the USA and pretty much the rest of the world, makes this a difficult call, but the forecasts have been declining over time with a recent prediction that global growth for 2016 will be sub-4% (in spite of the continuing improvement in the US – and the sustained growth in China of around 6%).
+Expectations for growth and for inflation are somewhat tied.
+The divergence in economic performance between the USA and pretty much the rest of the world, makes this a difficult call.
+The forecasts have been declining over time with a recent prediction that global growth for 2016 will be sub-4%.
+This is in spite of the continuing improvement in the US – and the sustained growth in China of around 6%.

-What we can be fairly certain about however, is that the low price of crude oil will not be a drag on inflation this coming year, as we have now passed the twelve month mark from when the prices so dramatically collapsed.
+What we can be fairly certain about however, is that the low price of crude oil will not be a drag on inflation this coming year.
+We have now passed the twelve month mark from when the prices so dramatically collapsed and yoy comparisons will ease.

 ASX All Ords – in the range from 5,450 to 5,550 (assuming 31 December 2015 level of 5,200)